PlanBGamestudios/GameAssist/README.md

 `ionic serve`

+`ìonic repair` if the app throws errors while debugging.

 ## Build

 To test this app on your phone either use the Ionic DevApp or make a new build using Cordova.